 Participants are 100% vested in their participant contributions and rollovers, if any.
 Effective January 1, 2008, employer contributions for all employees hired on or after January 1, 2008 are subject to a six-year vesting schedule.
 Participants in the Plan hired on or prior to December 31, 2007 have an immediate and fully vested interest in the portion of the account relating to employer contributions and may, upon resignation from or discharge by the employer, withdraw their entire account balance.
-Forfeitures in the amount of \$552,521 and \$202,594 as of December 31, 2011 and 2010, respectively, were available to offset future employer contributions or plan administrative expenses at the discretion of the Company.
+Forfeitures in the amount of \$346,929 and \$552,521 as of December 31, 2012 and 2011, respectively, were available to offset future employer contributions or plan administrative expenses at the discretion of the Company.

 Employer contributions made to the prior United Plan are subject to a six-year vesting schedule based on the participant's United service date.
-Forfeitures of non-vested participants will be used to reduce the Company's matching contributions.
-As of December 31, 2011, forfeitures in the amount of \$78,868 were available for reducing future Company matching contributions.
+As of December 31, 2011 forfeitures in the amount of \$78,868 were available for reducing future Company matching contributions.

 Employer contributions made to the prior KTI Plan are subject to a four or five-year vesting schedule, depending on the nature of the contribution, based on the participant's KTI service date.
-Forfeitures of non-vested participants will be used to reduce the Company's matching contributions.
 As of December 31, 2011, forfeitures in the amount of \$356,451 were available for reducing future Company matching contributions.